Jesuit Missions of La Santísima Trinidad de Paraná and Jesús de Tavarangue: History

 Main altar of Jesús de Tavarangue.

 Aleixo Garcia encountered Paraguay in 1524.
 Its development in the political, economical and social matter was a slow process, scarred by armed conflicts between Spanish conquerors and natives, who fought to preserve their territory.

 By 1590 the Spanish had founded 10 cities and 40 colonies in South America.
 The natives were forced to be at their service (Encomienda system).

 The Spanish King tried to improve their quality of life by making some decrees for their protection but it was difficult to have a real system of control to make sure they were obeyed.
-The system of "Encomienda" gave place to many insurrections of the natives.
+The system of "Encomienda" gave rise to many native insurrections.

 It was not until the Missions were established that there was a real improvement in the living conditions of the natives.

 The first Jesuits arrived in Tucumán in 1586 and in 1587, by request of the Asunción's Bishop, Alonso Guerra.

 The Jesuits started the evangelization and building of towns or Missions in the region of Misiones and Itapúa Departments in Paraguay.

 The first thing they did was to form towns that were self-sufficient in the areas inhabited by the natives and a study of the Guaraní language they spoke to make a writing structure (because the Guaraní people did not write their language).
 The missioners not only imparted knowledge about religion but also determined the rules of public order, culture, education, and society, which had great influence in the later development of Paraguay.
 The natives, who were nomads and were not used to a structured life, founded themselves gathered in small communities in the forest.
 Near the Jesuit Missions were formed groups of 2000 or 3000 per town.

 This group of missioners founded about 30 Missions in territories that nowadays belong to Paraguay, Brazil, Argentina, and Bolivia.
 Many of the constructions have been preserved and the ones that had been damaged were rebuilt.